ajaymur91/pucker-correction/README.md

 4-Fluorinated Proline (non-natural) residues.
 * You can use the code for cannonical peptides too.

-* Creates input files for gromacs or amber or charmm (or openMM)
+* Creates input files for gromacs or amber or charmm (or openMM).
 * Adds a 1nm^3 TIP3P waterbox.
-* Creates a plumed.dat file that adds pucker correction for fluorinated proline residues
+* Creates a plumed.dat file that adds pucker correction for fluorinated proline residues.

 * As an example you may choose the following sequence:
 ACE-GLY-GLY-PRF-GLY-PSF-NME